helixscript/AAVengeR/README.md

 importGenomeData.R hg38
 ```

+# Usage

+AAVengeR requires two configuration files.
+The [first configuration file](config.yml) contains the list of modules to run, module specific processing paramers, paths to resources, and the path to the second configuration file which defines sample specific parameters.
+The [sample configuration file](sampleData.tsv) contains sample specific information such as barcode sequences for demultiplexing, linker sequences, and reference genome against which reads should be aligned.

 # Overview

 Gene therapy introduces new genetic material to patient cells designed to augment the expression of genes or encode machinery to make specific changes to cellular genomes.
 Several therapies, specifically those that make use of retroviral vectors, can result in millions of genomic integrations throughout the genome which raises the concern of genotoxity.
 Integrated vectors, by means of disrupting regulatory elements, promotor insertion, interrupting transcript splicing, can disrupt the normal transcription patterns of genes.
 Therapies that make use of non-intgegrating vectors, such as Adenosine-associated Virus (AAV), are not immune to integration events where episomal constructs are captured by nonhomologous end joining pathways during double strand break repair.
 The identification of integrated genomic positions and estimation of clonal population with specific integrations is critical to the field of molecular medicine.